HansRandomizer/Resident-Evil-0-Randomizer/README.md

 In version 1.1.0, I made a slight oversight. **By default, all enemies are matched with their own kind**.
 To introduce variety and unpredictability, ensure to hit the shuffle button at least once or map the enemies manually.
 Enhance your gaming experience - don’t forget to shuffle!

 ## Usage
+**Version 1.1.0 is not compatible with old save games or configurations.**

 1. Create a configuration and select a working directory.
 Check the checkbox and click the shuffle button if you want to randomize enemies.
 3. Start the game and also launch the Randomizer itself.